wikimedia/CopyPatrol/README.md

    1. Get Oauth tokens by registering a new consumer on Meta at [Special:OAuthConsumerRegistration](https://meta.wikimedia.org/wiki/Special:OAuthConsumerRegistration).
    2. To use Redis caching, also add `REDIS_HOST` and `REDIS_PORT`;
-      without these, a local filesystem cache will be used (in the `cache/` directory, which you may have to create);
+      without these, a local filesystem cache will be used.
+3. Make the `cache/` directory writable by the web server.
-5. Rewrite your routing, if needed.
+4. Rewrite your routing, if needed.
    For Lighttpd, use this in your `.lighttpd.conf`:
    ```
    url.rewrite-if-not-file += ( "(.*)" => "/copypatrol/index.php/$0" )